-For a diehard musical theatre fan it was hard to imagine that I hadn't already seen Les Miserables, but it was true!
+For such a diehard musical theatre fan, it was hard to imagine that I hadn't already seen Les Miserables, but it was true!
 So last week I took myself off to the Queen's Theatre to immerse myself in the musical that has dominated the West End for the past 30 years.

 As the first trumpet sounded and the curtain rose I was sucked into 19th century France along with the inner turmoil of our hero Jean Valjean, played by the fantastic Killian Donnelly.
 We watch as Valjean progresses from lowly thief to the highly respectable mayor of a local town, always with the threat of Javert (Hayden Tee) re-capturing him and sending him back to prison.

 I cannot fault the vocal performances that were given by every single actor during the first act.
 Choral numbers like "At The End of The Day" gave me goosebumps, with solos like the iconic "I Dreamed a Dream" sending shivers down my spine and not to forget the hilarious "Master of The House", which had the audience rip-roaring with laughter from start to finish.
 I was starting to fully understand why this production is so vastly popular!
 As the plot moves through France leaving the poor Fantine in its wake, Jean Valjean, Cosette (Charlotte Kennedy) and the other inhabitants of Paris are living with the rumour of revolution bubbling underneath them.
 Marius (Paul Wilkins), Enjolras (Hyoie O'Grady) and their band of students are getting ready for the for the final push for the fight of freedom.
 Alongside some romance and some rousing choral numbers act one is finished with the powerful "Do You Hear The People Sing" but with an underwhelming box-step.